-MSK, in collaboration with Australian Neighbourhood Houses and Centres Association and the University of Sydney has received a grant from Sport Australia for the ‘Active Neighbourhoods for Older Australians’ project.
+Musculoskeletal Australia has received a grant from Sport Australia for the ‘Active Neighbourhoods for Older Australians’ project.

 The ‘Active Neighbourhoods for Older Australians’ project will aim to:

-The ‘Active Neighbourhoods for Older Australians’ project will support the expansion of PA programs for older people in all neighbourhood houses across Australia through capacity building, partnership development, awareness raising, and activation of peer support for program participants.
+The ‘Active Neighbourhoods for Older Australians’ project will support the expansion of PA programs for older people in all Neighbourhood Houses and Centres across Australia through capacity building, partnership development, awareness raising, and activation of peer support for program participants.

 Australians are living longer than ever before with the number of Australians aged 65 years and over expected to double in the next 40 years.
 To make the most of the opportunities a longer life provides, Australians need to prepare early to be healthy, independent, connected and safe.
-There is substantial evidence that physical activity, including structured exercise and sport participation, can contribute to improving a person’s physical and mental wellbeing, and facilitate social connectedness.
+There is substantial evidence that PA, including structured exercise and sport participation, can contribute to improving a person’s physical and mental wellbeing, and facilitate social connectedness.